Boston Ballet: Boston Ballet Studios

 Clarendon Street Boston Ballet School Headquarters: The main studio location of the Boston Ballet School.
 The Clarendon Street Studio also acts as the Headquarters for the school and the greater company, including administrative offices and the marketing team.
-The Clarendon Street Studio is also home of the Pre-Professional Program.
+The Clarendon Street Studio is also home to the Pre-Professional Program.

-Newton Boston Ballet School: Originally based in Norwell, Massachusetts, the newer Newton studio opened its doors in August 2017.
+Boston Ballet Newton Studio: Originally based in Norwell, Massachusetts, the newer Newton studio opened its doors in August 2017.

+Boston Ballet Brookline Studio: The Brookline Ballet School, founded by former Boston Ballet principal dancers, will be operated by Boston Ballet starting in July 2025.

-Marblehead Boston Ballet School: Located on the second floor of the Lynch Van Otterloo YMCA in Marblehead Massachusetts, the third studio was opened in 2009.
+Boston Ballet Marblehead Studio: Located on the second floor of the Lynch Van Otterloo YMCA in Marblehead Massachusetts, the third studio was opened in 2009.
 It was the smallest of the three studios and closed in 2021.

 Specialized Programs

-Pre-Professional Program at Boston Ballet School: The pre-professional program at the Boston Ballet is a stepping stone to the professional company.
+Pre-Professional Program at Boston Ballet School: The pre-professional program at the Boston Ballet is a steppingstone to the professional company.
 It is not the same as Boston Ballet II.
-It is competitive, and accepts about 80 students a year.
+It is competitive and accepts about 80 students a year.
 Students worldwide participate in this program and train directly under the head of the Boston Ballet School and the professional company members.
-The program is delivered at and in partnership with Walnut Hill School for the Arts for students in grades 9-12.
-Pre-professional students occasionally perform in Boston Ballet company performances.
+The program is delivered at and in partnership with Walnut Hill School for the Arts for students in grades 9–12.
+Pre-Professional students occasionally perform in Boston Ballet company performances.

 Boston Ballet School and Walnut Hill School For Performing Arts: Walnut Hill Academy for the Performing Arts will utilize Boston Ballet School's teachers and students while offering access to Walnut Hill School's academic curriculum, housing, and facilities.
 The new partnership focused exclusively on Boston Ballet School's pre-professional division, currently made up of 81 students - the school's smallest branch.

-Citydance: A community program established in 1991 which introduces third grade students from Boston Public Schools to a free introduction to dance and movement.
+Citydance: A community program established in 1991 which introduces third-grade students from Boston Public Schools to a free introduction to dance and movement.
 Citydance faculty travel to Boston Public School classrooms to host an introductory dance workshop.
 After this introduction, select students are invited to the Clarendon Street Boston Ballet Studios for additional dance and ballet training.
 Students who choose to continue their training at the Boston Ballet following Citydance receive free tuition for the remainder of their tenure at the Boston Ballet School.